Managing Fx risk on Masala Bond Investment

 - Forwards – locks at a rate.

-- Call spread – no obligation, right to buy at buying call strike and protection ends at sell call level.
+- Call spread – no obligation, right to buy at buy call strike and protection ends at sell call level.
 Above sell call level benefit of spread will be on your account.

-As you can see that a capped forward from the spot till 80.00 has a good chance of offering a 3.00% yield.
-Certainly, the risk needs to be managed.
+As you can see that a capped forward from spot till 80.00 has a good chance of offering 3.50% yield.
+Certainly the risk needs to be managed.